zeditor01/cdc_examples/README.md

 ## Description

+The goal of this github respository is to provide practical worked examples of implementing IBM InfoSphere CDC solutions between mainframe, midrange and cloud systems.
+It contains the following

+* 15 documents that illustrate a range of tasks from installation through to operations and monitoring
+* suppliemented with code samples for some of the  tasks.

+The primary deliverable are the documented chapters linked in the table of contents below.

-The goal of this document is to demonstrate the ability to perform single click automated deployments of multi-platform applications that include db2 for z/OS database schema changes.
+document is to demonstrate the ability to perform single click automated deployments of multi-platform applications that include db2 for z/OS database schema changes.
 This is accomplished by exploiting process automation and capabilities delivered by IBM Db2 DevOps Experience for z/OS.

 By pushing the application and database code changes to a SCM, it triggers a single CI/CD pipeline execution for both types of changes, and therefore mitigating the dependency on the DBA to deploy those database changes in a separate process.
 At the same time, DBAs can safeguard the integrity of their organization's data by implementing site rules in Db2 DevOps Experience.
 DBAs define whether a schema change can be approved automatically after all site rules are satisfied or whether it must be approved manually.